The origin of LKAB Minerals

 Since the railways connected the mines with the world in the late 1800s and early 1900s, LKAB has evolved into a world-leading producer of refined iron ore products for steel making.
 The groups more than 4,000 co-workers produce over 26 million tonnes of iron ore products based on the rich deposits in Northern Sweden.
 But LKAB has developed beyond an iron ore producer.

 LKAB’s strategy now paves the way for zero carbon dioxide emissions from our own processes and products by the year 2045 and secures the company’s operations beyond the year 2060.
 The strategy will mean a historic transformation through comprehensive changes of the company’s operations and a new position on the market.

 Entering the industrial minerals market

-LKAB Minerals was founded in 1989 with the mission to develop products and applications outside of the steel industry and to refine production side streams.
+LKAB Minerals was founded in 1989 with the mission to develop products and applications outside of the steel industry and to maximise the resource efficiency from what is mined.
 Making sure that resources are used to their fullest potential is as much a priority now as it was when we started our business.

-We have, through organic growth and acquisitions, grown from a one mineral company to a multi mineral company with over 30 minerals in our portfolio, including Magnetite, Mica and Hydromagnesite Huntite from our own mines.
-We have deposits, processing facilities, and offices in 12 countries and employ ~300 people globally, all committed to minerals.
-Aside from our own deposits we source and refine minerals from strategically controlled high-quality sources.
+We have, through organic growth and acquisitions, grown from a one mineral company to a multi-mineral company, supplying raw materials into diverse markets, from agriculture, to industrial coatings and construction.
+We have deposits, processing facilities, and offices in 12 countries and employ ~450 people globally, all committed to minerals.
+Aside from our own deposits, we source and refine minerals from strategically controlled high-quality sources.